hablatraining/git-learning/README.md

 # First of all, let's create a branch called "ref"
 git branch ref
 # We can also create a branch from other branch
-git branch main ref2
+git branch ref2 main
 # But what if we already have a branch and it is not in the correct position?
 # We can "move" the reference of a branch so we can reposition that branch.
 # To achieve that, we have to use -f flag.
 That means we FORCE the creation of a branch
 #   somewhere in the git history, if the branch exists, overwrite it.
-git branch main ref # This will fail, for ref already exists. git branch -f main ref git logtree
+git branch ref main # This will fail, for ref already exists. git branch -f ref ref git logtree

 # We can also create branches from relative positions